UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/ansible/usage.md

 ## **Apt Key**
 The apt_key module is for manage the keys for APT repositories on Debian-based systems (such as Debian, Ubuntu, and their derivatives).
 APT (Advanced Package Tool) uses keys to verify the authenticity of packages in repositories.
 The apt_key module allows you to add, remove, or manage these keys on remote hosts.

-Requirements: The below requirements are needed on the host that executes this module.</br>
+Requirements: The below requirements are needed on the host that executes this module.  <br/>
 * gpg

-Ex: Add a key from a file on the Ansible server.</br>
+Ex: Add a key from a file on the Ansible server.  <br/>
 [![Apt Key](media/apt-key.png)]